Pipeline Introduction

 by

-list, except for the Dockerfile, are considered non-existent during the image building process.When using
+list, except for the Dockerfile, are considered non-existent during the image building process.If the type is

 String